G-Two/homeassistant-subaru/README.md

 **Configuration** -> **Devices & Services** -> **Add Integration** -> **Subaru (HACS)**

+> [!IMPORTANT]
-**NOTE:** After installation and HA restart, you may need to clear your browser cache for the new integration to appear.
+> After installation and HA restart, you may need to clear your browser cache for the new integration to appear.

 When prompted, enter the following configuration parameters: